projecttacoma/measure-repository/service/README.md

 For ease of use, the `service/directory-upload.sh` script can be used to run the transaction bundle upload on an input directory.
 Details are as follows:

+- The `-h` option can be used to view usage.
 - A server URL must be supplied via the `-s` option.
 - A directory path must be supplied via the `-d` option.
 - The script can support nested directories (one level deep).